hey8you/Stream-Deck-and-MSFS-2020/README.md

 Currently I only have lights and autopilot icons for Airbus A320, Boeing 747-8 and Boeing 787-10.
 This is a weekend project for me so updates will be somewhat slow.
 If you have a icon you want, let me know I and I will do my best to get it for you on the next update.

+UPDATE 10-10-2020

+Icons for most planes included for all 3 editions.
+2 icons are missing since 2 of the planes are basicly the same so I see no reasion to include.
+Added G3000 buttons.

 UPDATE 9-14-2020